bashiroglu/developing-back-employeesmanagerapp/readme.md

 1.

-My mistakes for this project:
+### My mistakes for this project:

 1. I did have some idea about routes but not in depth.
 But thing is, during development I need more ready material to work on.

 2. I understand that it was very important to have clear(solid) roadmap of building app.
 So kinda todos in user friendly interface life trello.

+### Weak sides of project or my mistakes in terms of code which I chose

+1. I always response success: 'done' or any other stupid response which don't give any information about process.